dbwilczak/entropy-growth/README.md

 - the exact number of so-called relevant extrema for selected parameter values and
 - semi-conjugacy of the $`P_a`$ restricted to some invariant set to the Bernoulli shift on 2-13 symbols, depending on parameter value.
 This leads to a lower bound of the topological entropy.

 All the above results are computer-assisted.
-The C++ programs validates set of inequalities for the Poincare map, from which we can conclude about the results.
+The C++ programs validate set of inequalities for the $`P_a`$ and its derivatives, from which we can conclude about the results.

 ### Existence of a trapping region <a name="trapping"></a> ###